When Ozzy Osbourne Revisited His Black Sabbath Past on ‘Speak of the Devil’

 Ozzy Osbourne was in a terrible spot both personally and professionally at the end of 1982, but he somehow managed to pull it together enough to release the Speak of the Devil album on Nov.
 27, 1982.

-Having mounted one of the unlikeliest comebacks in rock music history with his first two groundbreaking solo albums, and having climbed back to headliner status on the concert circuit, the legendary rock madman was left at loose ends after the tragic death of his friend and guitarist, Randy Rhoads, in a plane crash in March.
+Having mounted one of the unlikeliest comebacks in rock music history with his first two groundbreaking solo albums, then climbing back to headliner status on the concert circuit, Osbourne was left at loose ends after the tragic death of friend and guitarist Randy Rhoads in a plane crash in March.
 He confounded fans and critics alike by releasing Speak of the Devil, a live album featuring Ozzy performing a set of live selections from his former band, Black Sabbath.

-In truth, it wasn’t Osbourne’s first choice to record Speak of the Devil.
-He had proposed the release of a live album featuring Rhoads and his solo band performing tracks from Blizzard of Ozz and Diary of a Madman, and even recorded the dates, when Rhoads’ death threw a wrench in those plans.
-Osbourne felt it was too soon to release the tracks — which were eventually released in 1987 as the live album Tribute — but he was under a contractual obligation to deliver a live album.
+In truth, it wasn't Osbourne's first choice He had proposed the release of a live album featuring Rhoads and his solo band performing tracks from Blizzard of Ozz and Diary of a Madman, and even recorded the dates.
+But Rhoads' death threw a wrench in those plans.
+Osbourne felt it was too soon to release the tracks – they eventually arrived in 1987 as the live album Tribute – but he was under a contractual obligation to deliver a live album.
 Thus, the idea was born to perform a set of Sabbath classics to satisfy that obligation.

-Osbourne drafted guitarist Brad Gillis — who would go on to fame in Night Ranger the following year — to replace Bernie Torme, who had served a brief and thankless stint as Rhoads’ replacement on the tour for Diary of a Madman.
+Osbourne drafted guitarist Brad Gillis – he joined Night Ranger the following year – to step in for Bernie Torme, who had served a brief and thankless stint as Rhoads' replacement on the tour for Diary of a Madman.
 Rounded out by bassist Rudy Sarzo (who went on to successful stints in Quiet Riot and Whitesnake) and drummer Tommy Aldridge, the performance was actually surprisingly strong, featuring undeniably classic songs delivered by a band of top-notch pros.
-Gillis was the unsung hero, covering Tony Iommi‘s parts in a way that was faithful to the spirit of the songs without resorting to cover-band-level mimicry, while Osbourne himself gave surprisingly strong vocal performances.
+Gillis was the unsung hero, covering Tony Iommi's parts in a way that was faithful to the spirit of the songs without resorting to cover-band-level mimicry, while Osbourne himself gave surprisingly strong vocal performances.

 Too strong, in fact.
 It is apparent from the quality of Ozzy's voice – not to mention the heavy effects processing on his vocals – that a substantial portion of the vocal tracks were either cleaned up or replaced in the studio after the fact, making Speak of the Devil yet another in a long list of "live" albums that have benefited from studio enhancements.
 Producer Max Norman told KNAC that three songs from the album were actually recorded at soundcheck the afternoon of the show.